Living-with-machines/DeezyMatch/README.md

 Before using the `candidate_finder` module of DeezyMatch, we need to:

-1. Generate vector representations for both queries and candidates (see [Generate query and candidate vectors](#generate-query-and-candidate-vectors))
+1. Generate vector representations for both query and candidate mentions (see [Generate query and candidate vectors](#generate-query-and-candidate-vectors))
 2. Combine vector representations

 ----

-Step 1 is already discussed in details in the previous [section](#generate-query-and-candidate-vectors).
+Step 1 is already discussed in details in the previous [section: Generate query and candidate vectors](#generate-query-and-candidate-vectors).

 #### Combine vector representations